MileHacker Logo

 • Visit early for fewer crowds and good photographs in Petite France & Colmar.

 • Haut-Koenigsbourg Castle: Entry fee applies.
 Check hours; they vary by season.
-You could require guided tours.
+You can take guided tours.

 • Wear comfortable shoes for the citadel visit (much walking/stairs).

-Ensure to check official websites for the most current operating hours and ticket prices before your visit.
+Ensure to review official websites for the most current operating hours and ticket prices before your visit.

 Museums & Cultural Institutions